nordeck/jitsi-keycloak-adapter/docs/architecture-authentication.md

     `guest`\
     _>> (1) >> (2)_\
     _>> (1) >> (6)_
-11. If there is token at this time, the client goes to the meeting as `moderator`\
+11. If there is a token at this time, the client goes to the meeting as `moderator`\
     _parallel pipelines:_\
     _>> (1) >> (2)_\